#1 It’s a time-travel murder mystery

 #4 The music

 I feel it’s cheating to award points to an anime every time the composer turns out to be Yuki Kajiura, but there is a darn good reason for why she is such a recognizable artist and why so many anime are eager to include her soundtracks.
 ERASED is no exception and has a mighty enjoyable OST with many surprising tracks in it.
-It’s a delight to listen to and while it’s not a favorite of mine, I could certainly see myself getting the soundtrack CD.

 #5 The devious killer

-A common complaint I heard towards this show prior to watching it is that it’s not hard to figure out the actual murderer.
-This, regrettably, is kind of true and I had a good idea of who it would turn out to be long before the actual reveal.
+A common complaint I heard towards this show prior to watching it myself is that it’s not hard to figure out the actual murderer.
+This, regrettably, is kind of true and I had a good idea of who it would turn out to be, long before the actual reveal.
 Still I kept watching, not to figure out the culprit, but to see how he could be caught and what his motives were all along.

 A fun dynamic is that the story switches back and forth between Satoru’s present time and his past.
 In 1988 he works on saving the day by protecting Kayo together with his friends and in 2006 he is on the run from the police after he himself becomes the sole suspect of his mother’s murder.
-Watching this monster from his childhood haunt him in the present was a neat way to handle the story, and it made an already scary murderer even more menacing.
+Watching this monster from his childhood haunt him in the present was a neat way to handle the story, and it made an already frightening murderer even more menacing.
 Having the villain plot against our main character and turn his allies and the cops against him is thrilling to watch, even if it does keep the story in 1988 from progressing for a few episodes.

 The final reveal is also excellently handled and was enjoyable to watch, even though I had already guessed (correctly) who the bad guy would be.
 Again, this is thanks to the fantastic work of Tomohiko Ito.
 An issue, perhaps, is that the reveal comes a long time before the actual final showdown, and while the space between those two moments was filled with many surprises and twists, it’s fair to say that the tension the show was generating throughout takes a bit of a dive as it waits for the climactic showdown.
 When it does come, the ending is fulfilling and provides all the closure I wanted, so overall I left the show feeling satisfied.